maastrichtlawtech/jurix23/program.md

 ## Tuesday 19th December, afternoon (plenary)

-13:30 - 14:30. **Second Keynote Speech: [Piek Vossen](https://jurix23.maastrichtlawtech.eu/speakers/#tuesday-19th-december-2023)**, professor in Computational Lexicology at the VU University Amsterdam, head of the Computational Linguistics & Text Mining Lab. **_[ChatGPT: what it is, what it can do, cannot do and should not do](https://jurix23.maastrichtlawtech.eu/speakers/#tuesday-19th-december-2023)_**.
+13:30 - 14:30. **Second Keynote Speech** by **[Piek Vossen](https://jurix23.maastrichtlawtech.eu/speakers/#tuesday-19th-december-2023)**, professor in Computational Lexicology at the VU University Amsterdam, head of the Computational Linguistics & Text Mining Lab.
+Title: **_[ChatGPT: what it is, what it can do, cannot do and should not do](https://jurix23.maastrichtlawtech.eu/speakers/#tuesday-19th-december-2023)_**.

 14:30 - 15:45. **session 3: Mixed session**